Learning to Retrieve In-Context Examples for Large Language Models: Related Work

 \textbf{Dense Retrieval } is a widely used information retrieval approach that utilizes dense vectors to perform semantic matching between queries and documents in the latent space ~\citep{Reimers2019SentenceBERTSE,Wang2022TextEB}.
 Compared to sparse retrieval methods such as BM25, dense retrieval exploits the powerful modeling capacity of pre-trained language models (PLMs) ~\citep{kenton2019bert} to learn relevance functions and has the potential to overcome the vocabulary mismatch problem.
 Various techniques such as hard negative mining ~\citep{Karpukhin2020DensePR}, knowledge distillation ~\citep{ren2021rocketqav2}, and continual pre-training ~\citep{Wang2022TextEB} have been proposed to enhance the performance of dense retrieval.

 \textbf{Retrieval Augmented LLMs } combine the generative power of LLMs with the ability to retrieve relevant information from external sources ~\citep{ram2023context,lewis2020retrieval,shi2023replug}.
 This paradigm has the potential to enhance the factual consistency of generated texts, make LLMs aware of the up-to-date knowledge, as well as provide a natural way for source attribution ~\citep{nakano2021webgpt}.
+The retrieved information can be incorporated into LLMs through various mechanisms, such as input concatenation ~\citep{shi2023replug}, intermediate attention fusion ~\citep{borgeaud2022improving}, and output interpolation ~\citep{khandelwal2019generalization}.
 For in-context learning, the goal of retrieval augmentation is to improve the performance of LLMs on downstream tasks by retrieving informative examples ~\citep{li2023unified,luo2023dr}.